tangle-network/protocol-substrate/README.md

 <h2 id="start"> Getting Started  🎉 </h2>

-For additional information, please refer to the [Webb Protocol-Substrate Rust Docs](docs.webb.tools/protocol-substrate/) 📝
+For additional information, please refer to the [Webb Protocol-Substrate Rust Docs](docs.webb.tools/protocol-substrate/) 📝.
+Have feedback on how to improve protocol-substrate?
+Or have a specific question to ask?
+Checkout the [Anchor Protocol Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/anchor-protocol) 💬.

 ### Pallet layout